Balasis family acrobatic act: Europe

 Immediately after the war ended in November 1918, the act was resumed.
 Between 1918 and 1923, the "5 Balasis" performed all over Europe, including in Germany, Austria, Hungary, the Netherlands, Czechoslovakia, Norway, France, Switzerland and Belgium.
 During this period, they developed a new theme titled "On the Society Football Grounds".
 The theme involved their playing the parts of a stadium crowd and costumed as the soccer players they interpreted the game through a series of head-to-head and hand-to-hand balancing stunts, with one of the troupe acting as the ball.
 In addition, the family performed a large variety of person-to-person balancing and strength moves, wire walking and ladder apparatus, and tumbling stunts.
-They were attractions at some of the most prestigious theaters in Europe, including the Alhambra in Paris, the Apollo in Vienna, the Cirque Royal in Brussels, the Corso in Zurich, and the Berlin Wintergarten theatre.
+They were attractions at some of the most prestigious theaters in Europe, including the Alhambra in Paris, the Apollo in Vienna, the Cirque Royal in Brussels, the Corso in Zürich, and the Berlin Wintergarten theatre.

 During this time, Alfred met Maria Holz, an Austrian solo dance performer who had been a member of the Vienna State Ballet and was performing on the same theater bills as the “5 Balasis”.
 She would eventually marry Alfred and become part of the act.

 In 1923, the Balasics were offered a contract to perform in North America.
 It was for 30 weeks of work, with the act to be paid four hundred dollars a week for performances in small cities, and four hundred fifty dollars (equal to six thousand five hundred in 2018 dollars) a week in large cities.
 They accepted, and in August 1923 Victor Sr., Paula, Alfred, Victor Jr., Maria Holz and a Danish girl who was employed as part of the Balasis troupe sailed from Gothenburg, Sweden, to New York City for a North American vaudeville tour.